yoosefiyamin/frontend-challenge/README.md

 - Fork the repo
 - Implement your solution
-- Send android apk file android and repository url to pendar.safari@gmail.com
+- Send android apk file and repository url to pendar.safari@gmail.com

 Please provide detailed instructions on how to start the project locally.